umernazeer/expo/docs/pages/versions/unversioned/workflow/configuration.md

 ### `"facebookAdvertiserIDCollectionEnabled"`

 Whether the Facebook SDK should collect `advertiser-id` properties automatically.
-If you don't set this property, Facebook's default will be used.
+If you don't set this property, Facebook's default will be used (at the time of writing this doc: `true`).
 (Applicable only to standalone apps.)

 > **ExpoKit**: To change this field, edit `Info.plist` and `AndroidManifest.xml`.